Gabriel-Ajul/bank-account-sim/README.md

 # bank-account-sim

-This is a WIP console-based C++ bank account simulation, where users will be able to deposit, withdraw and balance checks.
+This is a console-based C++ bank account simulation, where users will be able to create, save, load and select accounts, and in an account menu, deposit, withdraw and balance checks.

 ## Features